Current research

 - Scientific computing of vocal behavior

 Figure 1: Multi-unit action potential responses in the auditory forebrain to repeated social call stimuli (aligned at 0 s.), simultaneously recorded with a 32-electrode matrix array.
 The figure consists of 32-bipartite subfigures, each of which corresponds to a locus in the brain.
 Color codes spike rate.
 Time is on the horizontal axes, stimulus repetition number on the vertical axes.
 The distances between loci are 200 microns vertically, and 400 microns horizontally.
 Each subfigure consists of an upper and lower part, which correspond to the responses to common calls (100 random responses out of 900 presented) and rare ones ('oddball', all 100 responses that were interspersed with the 900 common ones), respectively.
 Note the strong response in the left-lower and right-upper areas. the oddball, which is absent in the common call.
+Click on figure to see large version

-Figure 3: Scatterplot of delivery time against mean fundamental frequency of all vocalization elements (between 400-700 Hz) of two communicating zebra finches over the period of one week, as an example of the type of information that can be explored and analyzed with NoteLab.
+Figure 4: Scatterplot of delivery time against mean fundamental frequency of all vocalization elements (between 400-700 Hz) of two communicating zebra finches over the period of one week, as an example of the type of information that can be explored and analyzed with NoteLab.
 Social calls have been identified on the basis of multivariate techniques applied to acoustic features.
 The other sound elements (grey) are either song syllables, other call types, or non-vocal noise.

-Figure 4: Zebra finch song motif visualized by a sparse time-frequency representation (see work of Gardner and Magnasco).
+Figure 5: Zebra finch song motif visualized by a sparse time-frequency representation (see work of Gardner and Magnasco).

 Previous research